-The use of pumps made only of bronze (impeller, backplate, and housing) has nearly eliminated incidents of ignition and sustained combustion from severe internal rubs, and there have been no incidents where burnthrough has occurred.
-Aluminium bronze shall not be used (see 5.3.3.1).
+The use of pumps made only of bronze, such as tin bronze, (impeller, backplate diffuser, and housing) has nearly eliminated incidents of ignition and sustained combustion from severe internal rubs, and there have been no incidents where burn-through has occurred.
 Although the use of all-bronze pumps minimizes the potential for ignition and sustained combustion, there is still uncertainty; therefore, a prudent choice of materials of construction for each part is required.
 A sound technical knowledge of materials, design practices, test methods, and operational techniques shall be applied.